-We love WordPress at AOR and we’ve been an exclusively WordPress shop since 2015 after close to a decade of WordPress experience.
-We made the call, choosing WordPress over other popular Content Management Systems (CMS) like Drupal and Joomla, and we haven’t looked back.
-One of the most important factors in picking which CMS to use is security and you better believe we wouldn’t use WordPress unless it was completely secure.
+We love WordPress at AOR.
+We’ve been an exclusive WordPress shop since 2015 after close to a decade of WordPress experience.
+We chose WordPress over other popular Content Management Systems (CMS) like Drupal and Joomla, and we haven’t looked back.
+One of the most important factors in picking which CMS to use is security.
+You better believe we wouldn’t use WordPress unless it was completely secure.

 In some circles, WordPress gets a bad rap from a security standpoint but that opinion is, honestly, dated.
 You wouldn’t judge a 2018 Hyundai Sonata by its reliability scores back in 2009 so why would you do the same thing with a CMS?

 Let’s take a look at where that reputation came from, what WordPress did to address it and then how AOR ensures the security of our WordPress sites.

 Why the bad rap…and what’s been done to fix it?

 Most of Wordress’ negative media attention stemmed from a slew of security concerns back in 2009 when many sites were compromised in a very short timeframe.
 WordPress released security patches over the next few weeks which required site owners to manually update their sites a handful of times.

 Not everyone took the time to update their sites, resulting in a huge number of websites online that simply weren’t taken care of.
 These outdated sites were left to be targeted by hackers who developed automated ways to take advantage of the situation, wreaking havoc for months and in some cases years.

 While the security issues were immediately dealt with, the core issue in 2009 was that a WordPress site was easy to build but hard to keep updated.
 So WordPress introduced a feature which automatically upgrades WordPress in the background and added another feature that allows admins to update all plugins with one single click.
 These changes were implemented years ago and had a huge impact on the security of WordPress sites around the world.